urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 26. Archie and His Donkey
-> **Target Words**: `advice, along, attention, attract, climb, drop, final, further, imply, maintain, neither, otherwise, physical, prove, react, ride, situated, society, standard, suggest`
+> `advice, along, attention, attract, climb, drop, final, further, imply, maintain, neither, otherwise, physical, prove, react, ride, situated, society, standard, suggest`

 Old Archie needed some money.
 He decided to sell his donkey.
 So he and his son Tom went to town.
 It was situated many miles away.
 Soon, they met a woman.
 “Where are you going?” she asked.